 The Callanish standing stones on the Isle of Lewis & Harris are, in our opinion, the stones that most closely resemble the Creagh Na Dun stone circle from Outlander.
 If you are lucky enough to be visiting Lewis & Harris, then a trip to these stones is a must.

-They are on a beautiful location atop a hill, with stunning views of the surrounding landscape, and are believed to be around 5,000 years old.
+They are on a beautiful location atop a hill, with sweeping views of the surrounding landscape, and are believed to be around 5,000 years old.
 They are also usually cited as being the inspiration the Outlander set designers used to create the stone circle in the show.

 The Callanish standing stones are open year round and are free to visit.
 There is also a visitor centre on site which has a small museum, which has an entry fee.